AdobeDocs/pass.en/help/accountiq/dashboard.md

 ## Sharing score by channels and MVPDs  {#sharin-score-by-channels-and-mvpds}

-When you log in as a Programmer, this table provides a comparative view of sharing scores of the selected channels for the MVPDs in the current segment.
+When you log in as a Programmer user, this table provides a comparative view of sharing scores of the selected channels for the MVPDs in the current segment.

 Select the column headings to view the data in ascending and descending order.